Mazurel/android2nix/README.md

 If they are some missing dependencies, add them manually to the `additional-deps.list` and rerun `generate` command (`gen_deps_list`, `gen_deps_urls` and `gen_deps_json` tasks).
 It should go faster the second time as there is some basic caching implemented.

+## Steps for using android2nix in harder scenarios

+Currently it is the best to look through the overlay and see how each component is used in `android2nix/mkBuild.nix`

+TODO: Add some template for it or write some docs

 ## Known issues